 - You can click the check box at the bottom of the window to choose whether or not you would like these counts to include the footnotes, endnotes, or text boxes.

 - If you need a word or character count and your chosen word processing application doesn’t have that tool, then consider creating a free Google Account.
-This give you access to Google Drive, which includes Google Docs.
+This gives you access to Google Drive, which includes Google Docs.
 There you can create documents and view word and character counts.

 Find out how to double space in Microsoft Word if your school or workplace requires it and you need to know how to apply that formatting to your document.